about sex positive Sacramento

 who we are

-Heather Woodford, ASW, is a social worker and SFSI certified sex educator.
-She teaches sexuality and social work classes, provides for general and professional audiences, and provides consulting for individuals around sexuality, relationships, and gender.
+Heather Woodford, she/her prounouns, is a licensed clinical social worker (LCS 86979) and SFSI-certified sex educator.
+She teaches sexuality and social work classes for general and professional audiences, and provides therapy for individuals around sexuality, relationships, and gender.
 Her thesis project, published in 2013, examined the relationship between happiness and sex positivity in sex education.
-She has worked a counselor and supervisor at the Gender Health Center.
+She has worked as a counselor and supervisor at the Gender Health Center.
 Email Heather to set up a workshop, training, or consultation.

 Trevor Gjeltema, LMFT #98542, is a therapist and a sex educator.
 Trevor has presented workshops for several audiences, from college students to mental health and social services professionals, and works with youth in crisis.